zagreus-co/ZagreusCMS/README.md

 * Analytic
 * Multilingual blog
 * Commenting
-* Sitemap and SEO
 * Keyword
 * In-page notification
 * Key-value option management
+* Meta tag Generator for better SEO
 * Theming for both admin area and index

 ### 🧩 Requirements
 These are the only requirements you need to get ZagreusCMS up and running smoothly.
 ```
-- php v8.0 or higher
+- php v8.0.1 or higher
 - node v10.16.0 or higher
 - npm 6.9.0 or higher
 - git 2.17.1 or higher